As individuals, it’s not hard to feel the effects of accelerating technological change. Companies—not to mention public policy—move more slowly.

 A project-based model diverges significantly from the process-based one most of us are familiar with.
 But Deloitte found that even executives recognize the inadequacy of the old model.
 Only 14% of the executives surveyed believe a hierarchical structure is the key to their organization’s effectiveness.

 So why are businesses so slow to change?
 In some cases, they don’t know where to start.
-In others, they struggle to establish an enterprise-wide human capital strategy.
+In others, they struggle to establish an enterprise-wide talent strategy.
 And for an unfortunate few, they worry that the new model will be the wrong sort of “disruptive.”
 In all cases, such a big change requires a mindset adjustment across the entire organization, and that alone can be a significant challenge.